lmirzaei/spring-ecommerce-tutorial/README.md

 ```

-We added an instance of 'MongoOperations' interface.
-We're going to use the 'updateMulti' method of this interface for updating categories and after inserting a new product.
+We added an instance of MongoOperations interface.
+We're going to use the updateMulti method of this interface for updating categories and after inserting a new product.
+????????????????
 ```Java????????????should I add these code again?
 MongoOperations mongoOperation = new MongoTemplate(new MongoClient(), "local");
 ```